-Surrender penalties for early withdrawal are actually a benefit
+Surrender penalties for early withdrawal are a benefit.

 How can it be good to have a penalty if I withdraw my funds?
 Annuities do have numerous opportunities to withdraw funds without penalty.

 Annuity contracts allow for 10% of the account value to be withdrawn annually, and this can be done all at once or more than once.
 If an annuity is used as an income stream, surrender penalties are waived.
 In the event of death, almost always surrender penalties are waived for the beneficiary.
 Besides, most contracts allow for access to the account funds in the event of long term illness or terminal illness.